LambdaHack/LambdaHack/PLAYING.md

 SHIFT (or CTRL) and a movement key make the hero run in the indicated direction, until anything of interest is spotted.
 '5' and '.' skip a turn.
-(Note that If you are using the curses or vty frontends, numerical keypad may not work correctly depending on the versions of curses, terminfo and terminal emulators.
-Vi keys should work regardless.)
 Melee, searching for secret doors and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.